 Who is a Product Manager?

 A product manager is a person who is responsible for recognising basic customer needs and the broader business goals a product will have.
-These are the people who decide the criteria, envision the desired outcome for a product and lead the team to work towards achieving success in the same.
+These are the people who decide the criteria, envision the desired outcome for a product, and lead the team to work toward achieving success in the same.

 What is Project Management?

-Project Management is the application of processes, skills, methods, knowledge and achievements to achieve a specific outcome.
+Project Management is the application of processes, skills, methods, knowledge, and achievements to achieve a specific outcome.
+It helps the project managers to plan, work, track, and complete the projects on time.
+Additionally, the tools are very beneficial in managing timelines, costs and resources.

 Who is a Project Manager?